ziyenano/Guake-Color-Schemes/README.md

 ### Browser Mode (Suggested)

-Inspired by [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes), we also provide a more convenient approach.
+Inspired by [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes), it also provides a more convenient approach.

 Type the following command in your guake terminal,